 The Compensation Committee determines the compensation of all executive officers.
 The Compensation Committee also reviews and makes recommendations to the full Board of Directors regarding the compensation of non-employee directors.
-In fiscal 2019, the Compensation Committee engaged PricewaterhouseCoopers LLP to conduct market compensation reviews for its named executive officers and directors.
+In fiscal 2020, the Compensation Committee engaged PricewaterhouseCoopers LLP to conduct market compensation reviews for its named executive officers and directors.
 For additional information on the Compensation Committee's process for the consideration and determination of the executive officer and director compensation and the engagement of the compensation consultant, please see "Executive Compensation."

-The Compensation Committee held one meeting during fiscal 2019.
-The Compensation Committee's charter is available on the Bank's website under the "Investor Relations" tab at www.northeastbank.com/about-us.
+The Compensation Committee held one meeting during fiscal 2020.
+The Compensation Committee's charter is available on the Bank's website under the "Investor Relations" tab at https://investor.northeastbank.com/investor-relations.

 Governance Committee.
 The Governance Committee currently consists of Messrs.
-Glauber and Orestis and Ms. Dorsey.
+Glauber, Orestis and Tanner and Ms. Dorsey.
 Each member of the Governance Committee is independent under the NASDAQ Listing Rules.